“History is still learning about women’s pivotal yet nuanced roles,

 To underwrite, organise and curate temporary exhibitions, installations and related events in Florence and London, fostering connections between arts organisations in those two cities.
 Learn more about the exhibition Fotografe!
 (June-October 2022) and upcoming opportunities.

-To provide resources, content and funding for the development of educational curriculum, courses, workshops, scholarships and grant programmes that reflect and further our mission.
-Explore the course '100 years of Women'.
+To provide resources, content and funding for the development of educational curriculum, courses, workshops, scholarships and grant programmes and events that reflect and further our mission.
+Explore the course '100 years of Women' and the Calliope Arts lecture series at the British Institue of Florence.

 To support the study of historic archives, so that scholars, historians, social scientists, and documentarians can uncover and reconstruct the biographies of pioneering women.